EnviroDIY/LearnEnviroDIY/_episodes/11-TelemetryIntro.md

 ### Hologram.io to Manage Your Wireless Network

 There are many ways to acquire and manage cellular plans for monitoring devices.
 However, we have found that [Hologram.io](https://hologram.io) provides one of the most flexible, lowest-cost and easiest-to-manage services for organizations developing cellular IoT networks.
 Read some of the reasons [Why Hologram](https://hologram.io/why-hologram/), including that you can [Start for Free](https://dashboard.hologram.io/account/register?e=IA==).
+(Hologram.io has no affiliation with or sponsorship of EnviroDIY.)

 **Get Stared:**
 - Set up a [Free Hologram Account](https://dashboard.hologram.io/account/register?e=IA==)